j-stach/baton-pass/README.md

 Alternatively, create your own and change the connection strings in BatonPass_Dapper.cs.
 To modify and recompile BatonPass_Dapper, you will require .NET Framework 4.8.
 4. Add BatonPass_AddOn.cs and \BatonPass_Dapper to the \bin\Custom\Indicators folder in your NinjaTrader 8 directory.
-5. Open a NinjaScript Editor window and use the Explorer to open the BatonPass_AddOn file.
+5. Open a NinjaScript Editor window and use the Explorer to open the BatonPass.cs file.
 6. Right-click and select compile.
 Once compiled, open a NinjaScript Output window and a trading chart.
 7. Add the BatonPass indicator to the chart and apply, then open the Chart Trader.
 You should see a large "BatonPass" button.
 Selecting the button starts or stops a data stream and prints its status to the output window.